Getting Started for Video Conferences

 Learn more about all codecs supported by the endpoint in the Supported protocols and codecs section.

-Navigate to Configuration → Video → Codecs and enable only the video codecs that are supported by all devices participating in the conference.
+Go to Configuration → Video → Codecs and ensure only the video codecs supported by all devices participating in the conference are enabled.

 Do the same with the audio codecs in the Configuration → Audio section.